Jacques Chirac's second term as President of France: 2012 Olympics

 On 19 January 2006, Chirac said that France was prepared to launch a nuclear strike against any country that sponsors a terrorist attack against French interests.
 He said his country's nuclear arsenal had been reconfigured to include the ability to make a tactical strike in retaliation for terrorism.

 On 17 March 2006, Chirac, was involved in a controversy over a youth employment law after protests in Paris against the measure ended in violence and 187 arrests.

 Unions and student groups were reported to be planning further action, claiming up to 600,000 university and high school students took part in Thursday's action.
 They have tied any talks to withdrawal of the employment law, which is opposed by 68% of French people, according to an opinion poll published in Le Parisien newspaper, a rise of 13 percentage points in a week.
 Critics say the legal reform will create a generation of "disposable workers", but ministers tried to conciliate growing opposition, one saying no worker could be laid off without justification.
 The first employment contract (CPE) was designed to cut youth unemployment by allowing employers to dismiss workers under 26 within their first two years in a job.
-This led to a turn around by Chrirac and his Prime Minister on the 10 April saying the controversial law was to be scrapped.
+This led to a turn around by Chirac and his Prime Minister on the 10 April saying the controversial law was to be scrapped.
 Chirac took the unprecedented step of signing the bill into law while at the same time calling for not applying the CPE clauses, a move with no base in the French Constitution.
 Stating the 'palpable discontent' in his country Chirac promised a more popular law would be enacted.